Central Nervous System

 - Trouble with organizing thoughts and tasks.

-- Ability to learn and use new information slows down.
+- Slower ability to learn and use new information.

 - Trouble learning to read, write, or do math.